Tudor Chirilă: Theatre scores

 Tudor Chirilă has composed the soundtracks for multiple plays, including: Trei femei înalte by Eduard Ablee, directed by Vlad Massaci in 1997; O, tată, sărmane tată, mama te-a spânzurat în dulap iar eu sunt foarte trist by Arthur Kopit, directed by Iarina Demian in 2000; and A fost odată in Brooklyn by Neil Simon, directed by Iarina Demian in 2002.

 The Voice Romania

 In 2014, Tudor Chirilă became a judge-coach on the fourth season of Pro TV's The Voice Romania, alongside Loredana Groza, Smiley, and Marius Moga.
 Chirilă won in his first three seasons as a judge, with Tiberiu Albu, Cristina Bălan, and Teodora Buciu, successively, and then for three further consecutive seasons 9 to 11, with Dragoș Moldovan, Iulian Nunucă and Alexandra Căpitănescu, which made him the first and only (so far) The Voice coach to ever to win 3 consecutive times twice.
-In 2024, Aura Șova won the show, extending Chirilă's winning streak to four in a row, making him the second only coach in the whole The Voice franchise ever to win 4 seasons in a row, after Michel Teló in The Voice Brasil, winning from 2015 to 2019.
+In 2024 and 2025, Aura Șova and Alessia Pop won the show, extending Chirilă's winning streak to five in a row, making him the second only coach in the whole The Voice franchise ever to win 5 seasons in a row, after Michel Teló in The Voice Brasil, winning from 2015 to 2019.